Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 Here is a before and after video.
 Look at the text rendering while the element scales up and down (Sadly compression made this one hard to see, look at it in the original).
 <video src="/assets/video/blog/2022-10-20-nativewapp/blur-demo.mp4" controls mute autoplay loop></video>

-This small thing bugged me a little and so I opened up dev tools to see wether or not I could fix that (_first mistake of mine_).
+This small thing bugged me a little and so I opened up dev tools to see whether or not I could fix that (_first mistake of mine_).

 As you can see, I was able to fix it.
 And it was only one line of CSS: